newretirement/fpe-api/datatypes.md

 #### FIRE

-`FIRE` (a.k.a. "earliest retire date") is the result of the optional [calcFIRE](datatypes.md#forecastparams) calculation, which solves for the earliest `endDate` that can be used across all jobs (i.e. [PaymentStreams](#paymentstream) whose `earnedIncome` flag is true), such that the forecast's [liquid estate value](terms.md#liquid-estate-value) `V` is in the range `-1000　≤　V　≤　1000`.
+`FIRE` (a.k.a. "earliest retire date") is the result of the optional [calcFIRE](datatypes.md#forecastparams) calculation, which solves for the earliest `endDate` that can be used across all work income streams (i.e. [PaymentStreams](#paymentstream) whose `earnedIncome` flag is true), such that the forecast's [liquid estate value](terms.md#liquid-estate-value) `V` is in the range `-1000　≤　V　≤　1000`.

 When searching for an optimal solution, the algorithm is constrained by the following rules:

-- A job's `startDate` can never be modified
+- A work income stream's `startDate` can never be modified
-- Multiple job scenario:
+- Multiple work income stream scenario:
-    - The algorithm can move the endDate back in time (i.e. allow the person to quit their job sooner) for any/all jobs.
+    - The algorithm can move the endDate back in time (i.e. allow the person to quit their job sooner) for any/all work income streams.
 However, only the most current job(s) are considered when moving the endDate further into the future.
     - Formally defined:
-        - Let J = the set of all jobs in the [plan](datatypes.md#plan)
+        - Let J = the set of all work income streams (jobs) in the [plan](datatypes.md#plan)
         - Let j<sub>k</sub> = the k<sup>th</sup> job in set J
         - Let d<sub>k</sub> = the original endDate for j<sub>k</sub> prior to any modifications by this algorithm
         - Let d'<sub>k</sub> = the algorithm's suggested endDate for j<sub>k</sub>